 This is a website for anyone interested in Myrmecology and all aspects of finding, keeping, and studying ants.
-The site and forum are free to use, and contain no ads for members.
+The site and forum are free to use.
 Register now to gain access to all of our features.
 Once registered and logged in, you will be able to create topics, post replies to existing threads, give reputation points to your fellow members, get your own private messenger, post status updates, manage your profile and so much more.
 If you already have an account, login here - otherwise create an account for free today!

 I was lucky enough to get 12 Acromyrmex versicolor queens from someone who found them after an apparent flight last week.
 It's a strange time for them to fly, but I'll take it.
 I didn't have any fungus but one of my friends already had an Acromyrmex colony and they gave me some .
 I'm pretty stoked for this colony right now.
 I hope I don't do anything too stupid until my Acromyrmex fever dies down.
 For now, I'm keeping all of the queens together because I don't have much fungus, and I want to make sure they grow for a bit first.
 I'm not certain that these queens are fertile, as given the strange flight time, it might've been an ejection flight that produced uninseminated queens.
 I still hope they can grow their fungus out though.
 I've decided to name the colony Acgrow just so I can reference it more easily in the journal .